-Mumbai has only 1% of the open space that New York City has.
-40% of its population lives in slums; 70% are impoverished.
+Mumbai has only 1 percent of the open space that New York City has.
+Forty percent of its population lives in slums; 70 percent are impoverished.
 Yet, the City of Mumbai had no public maps of its slums.
 It had no maps of its green spaces.
-This lack of open information lead to all kinds of cozy arrangements between developers and government, and very poor planning.
-Creating the maps changed the politics of planning and dialogue in Mumbai for better.
+This lack of open information led to all kinds of cozy arrangements between developers and government, and very poor planning.
+Creating open maps (“open Mumbai”) changed the politics of planning and dialog in Mumbai for the better.

 3. Building coalitions: political + scientific + civil society

 Rob Pirani (NY Harbor & Estuary Program, New York)